In autumn 2011 a single Student Grant Scheme replaced the 4 main support schemes for students. They were:

 From 2012-2013 on, Student Universal Support Ireland (SUSI), which has been nominated as the new single grant-awarding authority, is handling all new applications for student grants.
 All new grant applications will be made online.
 You do not need to know the exact course you will be attending in order to apply online.

-You can apply online for a student grant for the 2012-2013 academic year.
+You can apply online for a student grant for the 2013-2014 academic year.
 You will need your Personal Public Service Number (PPS Number) and an email address to apply online.
-The closing date is the end of August, but you should apply as soon as possible.
+The closing date for applications was extended to 5 August 2013.
+Even though the deadline has passed, students can still apply but applications which were received before the closing date will be prioritised.

 SUSI's helpdesk is handling email and telephone queries - see 'Where to apply' below.